dojo/docs/dojox/gantt.rst

 The following step shows how to create a typical gantt chart in dojo.

-Step 1: Import related CSS file and required javascript:
+Step 1: Import related CSS file and required JavaScript:

 .. html ::